audiserg/arduino-mcp2515-lib/README.md

 - SPI Interface up to 10 MHz
 - Standard (11 bit) and extended (29 bit) data and remote frames
-- Two receive buffers with prioritized message storage
+- Two receive buffers with prioritized message storage -
+## Library Installation

+1. Download the ZIP file from https://github.com/autowp/arduino-mcp2515/archive/master.zip
+2. From the Arduino IDE: Sketch -> Include Library... -> Add .ZIP Library...
+3. Restart the Arduino IDE to see the new "mcp2515" library with examples

 <br>